MileHacker Logo

 El Cove

 A small, quiet bay on the southwestern side of the island.
-Known for calm waters, popular for diving and snorkeling away from main tourist hubs.
+Known for tranquility waters, popular for diving and snorkeling away from main tourist hubs.
 Offers a relaxed atmosphere and local people usually frequent it.

 Sightseeing Tips